 We know for sure that they’ve been inside of stars, and floated suspended in outer space for far longer than our species has been around.

 They’ve washed through the chemical cycles of the Earth countless times, which might have included being frozen to the top of a mountain in one eon, to stomping through dense jungles as part of the thigh bone of a brontosaurus in the next.

 We can use modern science to see the story of us from its true beginning.
 Along the way we will discover how we are born from the universe, not seperate, like a wave that emerges from an ocean.

 Atoms are the minuscule LEGO blocks of everything we see around us.
-They make up the cells that make up our bodies, and although cells have a lifespan of a few days to a few years, most atoms will coast around the universe for 10 million billion billion billion years before they break down.
-They are practically immortal (with the exception of radioactive atoms).
+They make up the cells that make up our bodies, and most atoms will journey around the universe for 10 million billion billion billion years before they break down.
+They are practically immortal (with some exceptions).

-To find out where their story starts, the lens we have to use is a field of science called astrochemistry, which is the study of molecules in the universe.
+//To find out where their story starts, the lens we have to use is a field of science called astrochemistry, which is the study of atoms and molecules in the universe.

 The Plasma Storm